Though U.S. has seen

 found public transit riders were "six times more likely to suffer from

-acute respiratory infections," the New York Daily News reports.
+New York Daily News reports.

 Supposedly, occasional riders were even more at risk.
 Another study